-Below are the main projects on which I’m currently working.
+Below are the current projects on which I’m currently working.

 “Selection and genetic succession in the intertidal – population genomics of Pisaster ochraceus during a wasting disease outbreak and its aftermath”